 WHERE: Amarapura, Myanmar

-Constructed in 1857 from the ruins of a nearby teak palace close to Amarapura in Myanmar, the designers of this 1.2-kilometer-long bridge probably weren’t considering how Instagram-friendly it would be at the time.
-Providing beautiful sunset shots as its long frame silhouettes nicely against the golden glowing orb of the sun, U Bein Bridge is popular with locals and tourists alike.
+Constructed in 1857 from the ruins of a nearby teak palace close to Amarapura in Myanmar, the designers of this 1.2-kilometer-long (0.75 mile) bridge probably weren’t considering how Instagram-friendly it would be at the time.
+Providing beautiful sunset shots, U Bein Bridge is popular with locals and tourists alike.
 While the 150-year-old bridge isn’t particularly high, its length leaves visitors remarkably exposed when crossing the vast Taungthaman Lake.

 The vast majority of bridges chosen here have focused on those brave enough to venture across on foot, but what are the world’s scariest bridges to drive on?
 Opened in 1952 and spanning nearly five miles of the Chesapeake Bay to connect Maryland‘s eastern and western shores, the Chesapeake Bay Bridge doesn’t look too terrifying at first glance.
 But then bear in mind its shocking length, a vertigo-inducing height of 186 feet, and a cramped lack of shoulders.
 But it’s the regular anxiety-generating violent storms that really make this one of the scariest bridges in the world.
 When the wind lashes and the rain pounds down onto your windscreen, visibility all but disappears.

 Iya Kazurabashi Vine Bridge